top of page

 6. Editing reflection

-As a trusted media enthusiast and creative director, I never imagined a film opening would take such a toll on me.
-I’ve done multiple media projects for people in my circle, with their film genres ranging from psychological thrillers to horror.
-Even editing our preliminary came easily to me, although Sir Zia did warn us, saying, “You’re going to have to do better than this for your film opening.”
+As a trusted media enthusiast and creative director, I never imagined a media project would take such a toll on me.
+But our preliminary really did as I had never edited a film with a genre such as “crime comedy” before.
+I sat in front of my laptop, scrolling through YouTube videos on “how to edit a crime comedy” and rethinking all my decisions.
+Our film opening comparatively didn’t need a lot of “how to edit this” research from me.
+As I’ve done multiple media projects for people in my circle, with their film genres ranging from psychological thrillers to horror.
+After our film opening, Sir Zia did warn us, saying, “You’re going to have to do better than this for your film opening.”
 Filza and I nodded to each other with big, confident smiles on our faces, like we could conquer anything and everything.
-Fast forward to me sitting in front of my laptop, scrolling through YouTube videos on “how to edit a crime comedy” and rethinking all my decisions.
 When I first sat down to edit with the selected footage, I searched for a good background audio for the opening sequence like my life depended on it, for hours on end.
 Nothing seemed to fit perfectly.
 Thankfully, I finish what I start, so quitting is never an option.
-My first draft had an entirely different format, strictly following our shot list and what we had originally planned for our film opening.
-I wasn’t satisfied with how it was turning out.
-It looked dull, boring, and almost like something I could play for my niece as a bedtime story.
-In the midst of almost pulling my hair out, a big realisation hit me: I have free will.
-There is no rulebook, and I’m not bound by any.
+After finding a background audio that seemed to fit well, I strictly followed the shot list we put all of our brain cells into, I didn’t want any new ideas distracting me from the original plan.
+I was surprisingly satisfied with how it was turning out, everything aligned just how I wanted and imagined it to.
+Learning from my past mistakes: having multiple different transition shots and takes came in handy for the opening sequence – fast cuts couldn't have repetitive shots.
+The therapy and hospital sequence worked perfectly, explaining the plot to the audience.
+After getting done with the one thing I was the most conflicted about -- the opening sequence.
+The rest of the editing process became a lot easier for me.
+I made 4-5 drafts in 24 hours, risking my fingers, and breaking my back.
+Overall, the editing of our film opening left exactly the impact on viewers that I intended.

 Untitled - 2 June 2025 14.32.JPG